satellite-image-deep-learning/techniques/README.md

 * [Batch](https://aws.amazon.com/batch/) is suitable for longer running tasks, deploy as docker containers, typically hosting a long running python script
 * [Amazon S3 Object Lambda](https://aws.amazon.com/s3/features/object-lambda/) allows you to add your own code (via a lambda) to S3 GET requests to modify and process data as it is returned to an application.
 Example use cases include dynamically resizing an image or georeferencing an image in a requested coordinate system.
 * [TerrAvion Uses AWS to Help Farmers Improve Crop Yields Through High-Resolution Aerial Images](https://aws.amazon.com/solutions/case-studies/terravion/) presents a classic S3/EC2/lambda solution, with long term data storage on S3 glacier
-* [Fireball International Shortens Wildfire Detection to 3 Minutes Using AWS](https://aws.amazon.com/solutions/case-studies/fireball-international-case-study/]) presents an event driven solution to store and process over 2.5 million images and over 30GB of satellite data per day.
-S3 for storage, SNS for events, and SES for email alerts.
-ML models are trained and deployed on EKS

 ### chip-n-scale-queue-arranger by developmentseed
 * https://github.com/developmentseed/chip-n-scale-queue-arranger